thor314/obsidian-setup/Getting Started with Obsidian.md

 - using Templater to set the initial cursor location at time of note creation
 - using Templates to create a timestamp

-Create your own templates within in the template directory to add them to the list of templates you may select from with **Ctrl-N**.
+Create your own templates and move them to the template directory to add them to the list of templates you may select from with **Ctrl-N**.

 ##### Aside on file naming
 I follow a particular naming convention for my notes that makes it easier to determine what template I used to generate a note (and therefore what type of note it is) from looking at the filename.
 For example: